Please also see the ItsNeverOKWirral website:

 Domestic Abuse and Children

 The issue of children living with Domestic Violence and Abuse is now recognised as a matter for concern in its own right by both government and key children’s services agencies.
-The link between child Physical Abuse and Domestic Violence and Abuse is high, with estimates ranging between 30% to 66%.
+The link between child Physical Abuse and Domestic Violence is high, with estimates ranging between 30% to 66%.
 Hence the recent 2021 Act defining that children experiencing or witnessing Domestic Abuse must be considered victims.

 In 2002, nearly three quarters of children subject of a Child Protection Plan lived in households where Domestic Violence and Abuse occurs